Denise Fox: Storylines

+In the aftermath of Nish's death, Denise is encouraged by Suki to support Ravi, who is guilty over his father's murder.
+Ravi confesses the murder to Denise and encourages her to stay away from him; despite this, Denise continues to support him and the two have sex.
+They are later caught kissing by Nugget, who they encourage to keep quiet.
+Jack (who is unaware of her and Ravi's affair) arranges for Raymond to change his name in order to woo Denise; the affair is later exposed, causing Chelsea to disown Denise and move in with Jack.
+Denise later ends her relationship with Ravi after he fights with Jack in the Queen Vic, but continues to harbour feelings for both men.
+After an explosion destroys the Queen Vic, Linda and Denise muse over the fragility of life; Linda subsequently informs Denise that she has forgiven herself for Keanu's murder and encourages Denise to move on to; this encourages Denise to profess her love to Jack, with the two resuming their relationship.

 Reception

 Parish has been nominated for several awards for her portrayal of Denise.
 In 2007, she was nominated for the "Best Actress" award at The British Soap Awards 2007, while Denise was nominated in the "I'm A Survivor" category at the All About Soap Bubble Awards.
 In 2009, Parish was nominated for the "Best Actress" award at the Inside Soap Awards, and in 2010, she received a nomination for the "Best Soap Actress" award at the TV Choice awards.
 In January 2011, Parish was nominated for "Serial Drama Performance" at The National Television Awards 2011 for her portrayal of Densie but did not make it through to the shortlist.
 In 2014, she was longlisted for "Best Actress" again at The British Soap Awards 2014, but did not progress to the shortlist and the award was won by rival soap Coronation Street's Julie Hesmondhalgh, who plays Hayley Cropper in the serial.
 In August 2017, Parish was longlisted for Best Actress at the Inside Soap Awards.
 She did not progress to the viewer-voted shortlist.